necolas/idiomatic-css/README.md

 #### Exceptions and slight deviations

 Large blocks of single-line declarations can use a slightly different, single-line format.
-In this case, a space should be included after the opening brace and before the closing brace (see the complete example below).
+In this case, a space should be included after the opening brace and before the closing brace.

 ```css
 .selector-1 { width: 10%; }